 - Hematoma (when blood vessels break due to a pool of blood forming in your tissue)

 - Scar tissue can develop, but this is very rare

-Although these all sound very scary, they are usually temporary and will not cause any long-term problems.
+Although these sound scary, they are usually temporary and will not cause long-term problems.
 Should you or your child be required to undergo a general anesthetic, there are potentially more risks involved, and you should always address any concerns you might have with your doctor.

 Advantages of a Lingual Frenectomy

 When your lingual frenum is too far forward, it can cause problems with eating and speaking.
 It is also a big concern for babies as it hinders their ability to latch correctly or even drink from a bottle.
 It can also be excruciating for mommy if she is breastfeeding.
 Advantages of this procedure include:

 It improves your appetite and makes eating easier.
 In addition, you will see an improvement in your speech.

 Disadvantages of a Lingual Frenectomy